chrisduvivier/cub3D/README.md

     - Player position (DONE)
     - Map's validity
     - Sprite position (DONE)
-- Sprite Sorting: Zbuffer checks if the osition of the sprite is further away from the closest wall on the Zbuffer[x_axis].
 - COVER ALL ERROR: If any misconfiguration of any kind is encountered in the file, the program must exit properly and return "Error\n" followed by an explicit error message of your choice.
 - NORM